JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 The nonsmooth part $h$ must have a computable proximal mapping, defined as
 $$\text{prox}_{h}(v) = \underset{x \in \mathbb{R}^n}{\arg\min} \left( h(x) + \frac{1}{2} \|x - v\|^2 \right).$$
-This requirement is satisfied by a wide range of nonsmooth functions commonly used in practice, such as the $\ell_1$ norm, the $\ell_0$ "norm", indicator functions of convex sets, and group sparsity-inducing norms.
+This requirement is satisfied by a wide range of nonsmooth functions commonly used in practice, such as $\ell_1$ norm, $\ell_0$ "norm", indicator functions of convex sets, and group sparsity-inducing norms.
 The package [ProximalOperators.jl](https://www.github.com/FirstOrder/ProximalOperators.jl) provides a comprehensive collection of such functions, along with their proximal mappings.
 The main difference between the proximal operators implemented in [ProximalOperators.jl](https://github.com/JuliaFirstOrder/ProximalOperators.jl)